This article is part of a larger series on Accounting Software.

 - A/P and A/R: Starting at $125 per hour for support with paying bills and creating and sending invoices

-- R&D Tax Credit: Price is computed at 2% of total qualifying expenses.
+- Research and development (R&D) tax credit: Price is computed at 2% of total qualifying expenses.

 Before the formal bookkeeping process begins, Pilot will onboard clients to introduce the bookkeeping software and show how the process works.
 The onboarding process will also help Pilot experts know what to expect and what needs to be done.
 Clients will also be introduced to their dedicated bookkeeping expert upon onboarding.